Strong bounds for large-scale Minimum Sum-of-Squares Clustering: Computational Results

 \subsection{Implementation Details}

 The experiments are performed on a macOS system equipped with an Apple M4 Max chip (14-core) and 36 GB of RAM, running macOS version 15.5.
 The \textsc{AVOC} algorithm is implemented in C++.
-To compute the initial clustering partition and perform the evaluation procedure of the \textsc{AVOC} algorithm (see Section \ref{sec:evaluate}), we use the $k$-means algorithm.
-For the initial clustering partition, $k$-means is executed 1,000 times with different centroid initializations using $k$-means++.
-In both cases, the $k$-means algorithm runs until the centroids stabilize or a maximum of 100 iterations is reached.
-We use Gurobi v12.0 with all default settings to solve the MILP \eqref{eq:mount} {and a time limit of 60 seconds}.
+To compute the initial clustering partition and perform the evaluation procedure of the \textsc{AVOC} algorithm (see Section \ref{sec:evaluate}), { we use the HG-means algorithm by \cite{gribel2019hg}, which is among the best-performing heuristics for MSSC.} We use Gurobi v12.0 with all default settings to solve the MILP \eqref{eq:mount} {and a time limit of 60 seconds}.
 In the initialization phase, we generate $R=15$ candidate partitions.
 For the swap procedure, we set a minimum gap threshold $\epsilon_{\gamma}$ of 0.001\% and a maximum execution time set to $4 \cdot T$ minutes, where $T$ is the number of anticlusters chosen.

 The lower bound computation leverages parallel processing in a multi-threaded environment using a pool of threads.
 Each clustering problem on an anticlustering set is processed in a separate thread.
 To compute the bound, we use \textsc{SOS}-\textsc{SDP}\footnote{\url{https://github.com/antoniosudoso/sos-sdp}}, the state-of-the-art exact solver for MSSC.
 For our experiments, the SDPs were solved only at the root node of the search tree, with a maximum of 80 cutting-plane iterations.
 An instance is solved successfully if the optimality gap is less than or equal to $10^{-4}$.
 This gap, defined as $(UB - LB) / UB$, measures the relative difference between the best upper bound (UB) and lower bound (LB).
 All other parameters are kept at their default values, as detailed in \cite{piccialli2022sos}.
-The source code of AVOC {and the instances tested are} publicly available at \url{https://github.com/AnnaLivia/AVOC}.
+The source code of \textsc{AVOC} {and the instances tested are} publicly available at \url{https://github.com/AnnaLivia/AVOC}.